Evaluating the Deductive Competence of Large Language Models

-Third, the format of the task allows for careful examination of how problem content influences reasoning performance.
-Because LLMs are built on co-occurring content, they should benefit from problems that contain familiar relationships.
+Third, the way the task is constructed allows for careful examination of how problem content influences reasoning performance.
+Because LLMs are built on co-occurring content in human-sourced corpora, they should benefit from problems that contain familiar relationships.
 This should be especially true for problems where the relationship between the antecedent and the consequent is highly familiar.
 For example, in the rule \textit{If a person is driving, they must have a driver's license}, the antecedent \textit{driving a car}, and the consequent \textit{driver's license} have a familiar (and commonly occurring) relationship.
 In comparison, the antecedent and the consequent in a rule such as \textit{If a person is driving, they must have a book bag} do not have the same familiar relationship.
 While it is likely that some problems may be more difficult than others (i.e., because some completions are more probable) we control for this experimentally.
-We create sets of problems where both arguments are contain realistic content, but the relationship between them is unfamiliar (see \ref{tab:ex_problems}).
+We create sets of problems where both arguments contain realistic content, but the relationship between them is unfamiliar (see Appendix ~\ref{app:ex_problems}).

-Lastly, there is a large body of previous research in cognitive science on this task.
+Lastly, there is a large body of human performance literature on this task.
 This literature provides a comparison point for evaluating the performance of LLMs.